Welcome to City of Ames'

 WE'RE TURNING YOUR GARBAGE / REFUSE INTO ENERGY!

 The Arnold O. Chantland Resource Recovery Plant (RRP) was the first municipally operated waste-to-energy facility in the nation and was built in 1975.
 The plant receives garbage/refuse from Ames and the surrounding communities in Story County.
-Private contractors are available to haul garbage/refuse, but citizens can do it themselves.
+Private contractors are available to haul garbage/refuse, but citizens can also do it themselves.

 We are a plant that recovers reusable metals and garbage/refuse.
 We recycle everything we can.
 The metal is extracted by magnets and sold to a scrap dealer for recycling.
 The rest of the garbage/refuse is shredded by machines and falls into two categories: